 Where does that leave the clients?

-It leaves people having to carefully consider the parameters of any possible outcome and to make a careful judgment call as to whether it is really worth litigating over; that is whether the risks of pursuing your ‘best’ possible outcome are likely to outweigh the risks of not getting it (or even getting your worst possible outcome) bearing in mind the money you will spend on legal fees pursuing the case.
+It leaves people having to carefully consider the parameters of any possible divorce settlement and to make a careful judgment call as to whether it is really worth litigating over; that is whether the risks of pursuing your ‘best’ possible outcome are likely to outweigh the risks of not getting it (or even getting your worst possible outcome) bearing in mind the money you will spend on legal fees pursuing the case.
 It is not only the financial costs of litigation – there is a considerable emotional cost of litigating through the courts which should never be underestimated.
 It is particularly sad if children are involved as, once over a certain age, they are often aware their parents are in dispute – whether over them or over finances.
-If you and your spouse have children and are going to continue to co-parent then it is more important to try and avoid acrimonious litigation which can sour relations for a very long time and negatively impact on your children.
+If you and your spouse have children and are going to continue to co-parent then it is more important to try and avoid acrimonious litigation over the divorce settlement which can sour relations for a very long time and negatively impact on your children.

 Perhaps there are some tips:

 - If you are on a reasonably equal footing in terms of ability to understand legal concepts, finances and figures then do consider Mediation (but also take advice from your solicitor alongside the Mediation process)